 Download the E-book below

 A Typical Train the Trainer Course

 This is a typical train the trainer training course.
-It is aimed at those new to training to enable them to make an effective contribution to the training and development of others.
-It will give trainers the basic skills and knowledge needed as a foundation from which they can later develop further specialist skills of identifying training needs, training design, training facilitation and training evaluation.
+The course is aimed at those new to training to enable them to make an effective contribution to the training and development of others.
+It will give trainers the basic skills and knowledge needed as a foundation from which they can later develop further specialist skills of identifying training needs, training design, training facilitation, and training evaluation.

 The course content and duration will be dependent upon the specific needs of the organisation.

 - Write learning aims and objectives in accordance with best practice

 - Analyse tasks and design training activities to facilitate the learning of those tasks